 On May 6, Governor Newsom signed an executive order that waives penalties for property taxes paid after April 10 for taxpayers who demonstrate they have experienced financial hardship due to the COVID-19 pandemic through May 6, 2021.
 This will apply to residential properties and small businesses.

 Visit CalChamber Advocacy as they continue to provide more information on Federal, State and Local resources.

 The State of California’s Employment Development Department (EDD) offers the Unemployment Insurance Work Sharing Program as an alternative to layoffs should a business see reduction in production or services.

 The California State Treasurer's office has monthly newsletters you can subscribe to as well as a resource page to keep you up to date with the latest COVID-19 information.

 The Governor’s Office of Business and Economic Development (GO-Biz) lists resources with links to helpful information for employers and their employees as it relates to the COVID-19 pandemic.
-GO-Biz is also offering a special four-part small business workshop series where participants can learn how to create a Business Profile on Google Search and Maps, create a YouTube channel, and much more!
+Grants, loans and other funding opportunities are also posted on the site.

 The Small Business Finance Center has allocated funds to its Small Business Disaster Relief Loan Guarantee Program to help eliminate barriers to capital for individuals who do not qualify for federal funds, including low wealth and undocumented immigrant communities.